Updated Jan. 17, 2020, with federal appeals court dismissing the national youth climate lawsuit.

-Over the past few years: Two states have launched fraud investigations into Exxon over climate change.
+Over the past few years: Two states have launched fraud investigations into Exxon over climate change and sued (one went to trial in 2019, and the attorney general lost).
 Nine cities and counties, from New York to San Francisco, have sued major fossil fuel companies, seeking compensation for climate change damages.
 And determined children have filed lawsuits against the federal government and various state governments, claiming the governments have an obligation to safeguard the environment.

 The litigation, reinforced by science, has the potential to reshape the way the world thinks about energy production and the consequences of global warming.
 It advocates a shift from fossil fuels to sustainable energy and draws attention to the vulnerability of coastal communities and infrastructure to extreme weather and sea level rise.

 From a trove of internal Exxon documents, a narrative emerged in 2015 that put a spotlight on the conduct of the fossil fuel industry.
 An investigative series of stories by InsideClimate News, and later the Los Angeles Times, disclosed that the oil company understood the science of global warming, predicted its catastrophic consequences, and then spent millions to promote misinformation.

 That evidence ignited a legal clamor that included calls for a federal criminal investigation of Exxon.
 The challenges gained momentum when attorneys general in New York and Massachusetts subpoenaed the oil giant for internal climate change-related documents.
 Then some of the country's largest cities entered the fray, seeking billions of dollars to fortify against climate change.

 The storm of litigation could have a broad impact if it succeeds in holding fossil fuel companies accountable for the kinds of damages they foresaw decades ago, said Harold Koh, a professor of international law at Yale Law School who served as senior legal adviser to former Secretary of State Hillary Clinton.